RADx/radx-metadata-spec-docs/docs/specification.md

 The value of this field is a fixed type and is automatically inserted.
 This field should not be manually specified or edited.

 Type of the date ('Published') with respect to the data file.

-Values for this field are taken from the FDC-GDMT ontology.
-You may [use BioPortal to search for values for this field](https://bioportal.bioontology.org/ontologies/FDC-GDMT/?p=classes&conceptid=http://vocab.fairdatacollective.org/gdmt/DataType).
+The value of this field is always [Published](http://vocab.fairdatacollective.org/gdmt/Published).